How is the EU organised and what mechanisms exist for the democratic control and accountability of EU policy?

 In addition to the formal, or ’community’, EU policies described above, intergovernmental policies have gained importance in the EU, especially since the financial and economic crisis.
 These policies relate to agreements between specific groups of EU countries – they do not apply to the EU as a whole.

 The Eurogroup’s involvement in EU policy-making has grown sharply in the past few years.
-The 19 euro-area countries (i.e. the majority of EU member countries) have decided that they should play a prominent role on virtually all issues with a strong financial component.
-In addition to making certain agreements that apply to the EU as a whole, they also make arrangements that apply only to the euro area.
-The problem is that these agreements do not follow from the EU Treaty.
-Consequently, these agreements are not subject to the rules on accountability and control that apply to the EU as a whole.
-As far as we are concerned, this discrepancy affects three policy areas in particular, i.e. the European banking union, the European emergency funds, and European economic management.
-The arrangements made about accountability and control vary considerably from one area to another.
-We raised this point in several of our publications.
+The 20 euro-area countries (i.e. the majority of EU member states) have decided that they should play a prominent role on virtually all issues with a strong financial component.
+In addition to making certain agreements that apply to the EU as a whole, they also make arrangements that apply only the euro area.
+However, these agreements do not follow from the EU Treaty.
+Consequently, they are not subject to the accountability and control rules that apply to the EU as a whole.
+As far as we are aware, this discrepancy affects three policy areas in particular, i.e. the European banking union, the European emergency funds, and European economic management.
+Accountability and control arrangements vary considerably from one area to another.
+We have raised this point in several of our publications.

 1. The European banking union.